 To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 Many types of mutual funds are out there for you to invest in.
 But choosing an investment really depends on some key criteria: your investment objective, your current income, your age, and your risk tolerance level.
-A financial advisor can best help you clearly define your investment objectives and help determine a mix of investments consistent with those objectives.

 There is no opportunity without risk.
 When you invest, you have to be prepared for risk.
 There is simply no avoiding it.
 But there is a way to minimize risks to a level you can tolerate.

 Below we briefly outline some of the most common investment risks.
 However, one of the least considered types of risk is behavioral risk — the personal emotions that rise and fall with the ups and downs of the market.
 Behavior risk is usually greatest in down markets as investors watch the value of their investments fall.
-It is important to understand what level of risk you can tolerate and how much you can afford to loose — and invest accordingly.
+It is important to understand what level of risk you can tolerate and how much you can afford to lose — and invest accordingly.
 Otherwise, you might be inclined to sell when a stock is falling and lock in a loss.